 SENCOs will complete the Family AFN forms for pupils who are new to the family or have not previously received AFN funding.
-Bids will also be re-submitted for review prior to transfer to a new key stage.
+Bids will also be re-submitted for review prior to transfer to a new key stage or change to the pupils circumstances/ provision.
 Bids will prioritise which descriptor of need best addresses the nature of provision applied for.
 Copies for SENCO's and agency representatives will be available for the group to consider at least a week before each meeting.
-SENCOs will identify whether they consider the submission to be high or low level weighting and indicate it on the form prior to the meeting.
-The LA criteria will be used to inform these decisions (see Appendix 1).
+SENCOs will identify whether they consider the submission to be high, medium or low level weighting and indicate it on the form prior to the meeting.
+The LA criteria will be used to inform these decisions.